-'Do Something!': Calls Ring Out After Mass Shootings In El Paso And Dayton
+'Do Something!': Calls For Action After Mass Shootings In El Paso And Dayton

 My man.
 Need a lot more voices like his in pro sports. #DOOP #DCU pic.twitter.com/UrexCrVIx3

-Singer Kacey Musgraves turned to the subject of gun violence at her Lollapalooza performance Sunday evening, leading a crowd of thousands who shouted, "Somebody f****** do something!"
+Singer Kacey Musgraves turned to the subject of gun violence at her Lollapalooza performance Sunday evening, leading a crowd of thousands who shouted, "Somebody f***ing do something!"

-"I don't know what the answer is, but obviously something has to be f****** done," Musgraves said.
+"I don't know what the answer is, but obviously something has to be f***ing done," Musgraves said.

 Don’t you hear us, @realDonaldTrump?
 Don’t you hear our pain?
 You have the power to become a hero.
 Why don’t you take it? https://t.co/xyvGSDW0OW— K A C E Y M U S G R A V E S (@KaceyMusgraves) August 5, 2019